 Hello Creek Lacrosse Players and Families,

 Practices (2X per week in the evenings on our local fields) begin in early March and games (Saturday's) begin in late March and run through mid to late May.
 Fingers crossed that we will have a mild spring and that the fields stay dry!

 Registration this season will wrap up early (late registration begins January 16th and placement is not guaranteed starting this date) so please register as soon as possible to secure your spot.
 Once a roster is full, we will be closing teams and will open another team only if we have enough players to fill the roster.
-Teams fill extremely fast and this season, there will be no exceptions for roster additions this season.
-Please register early to avoid any placement issues.
+Teams fill extremely fast and this season, there will be no exceptions for roster additions.
+Register early to avoid placement issues.